 Coming of Age is recruiting people age 50+ to be Encore Volunteer Managers (EVM) at Philadelphia-area nonprofits.
 Each manager will lead a corps of volunteers (of all ages) within a nonprofit (i.e. homeless shelter, food cupboard, emergency crisis center) that has been accepted into this program.
 The part-time EVM will receive a $500/month stipend and work 15 hours a week from April thru December, 2013 at an organization that is supported by The Philadelphia Foundation.
 To find out more about this opportunity, continue reading below.
 To access the application, which must be submitted online by 5 p.m., Friday, March 15, 2013 by 5 p.m., click here.

-Coming of Age and its Intergenerational Center partner, Project SHINE, are offering opportunities for women age 50+ to develop relationships with Bhutanese, Burmese, and Iraqi refugee women, to learn about their cultures, and share knowledge about the U.S. Become part of a dynamic volunteer team to help these women learn life skills, become more independent, and better integrated into the community.
+Coming of Age and its Intergenerational Center partner, Project SHINE, are offering opportunities for women age 50+ to develop relationships with Bhutanese and Burmese refugee women, to learn about their cultures, and share knowledge about the U.S. Become part of a dynamic volunteer team to help these women learn life skills, become more independent, and better integrated into the community.
 Stipended Volunteer Leaders and other volunteers are needed to provide mentoring and support.
-All volunteers will receive training beginning in February.To learn more, call (215) 204-9066 or e-mail: email@example.com.
+An orientation meeting will be held on March 5th in Center City.
+Click here for more information and to register.